ashishtyagi96/interview-task/README.md

 # Interview Task

-This repository contains a full-stack application with a backend built using Python and a frontend built using React.
+This repository contains a full-stack application with a backend built using Python, frontend built using React and database using SQLite.

 ## Backend